garethhowell/pidashcam/README.rst

       If we are recording
         flush the buffer immediately
         clear the recording flag
-      else
+      Else
-        set the record flag
+        set the recording flag
       EndIf

     Camera thread
-      While shutDown flag is not set
+      While shutdown flag is not set
         While recording flag is set
             Initialise Camera
             start recording into buffer
-          While recording flag is set - inner recording loop update annotation with current date-time, position and speed if flushBuffer is set
+            While recording flag is set - inner recording loop update annotation with current date-time, position and speed If flushBuffer is set
                     flush buffer to new file
                 EndIf
             EndWhile
         wait for 1 second
       EndWhile

     GPS Thread
         Initialise connection to gpsd
-        While shutDown flag is not set
+        While shutdown flag is not set
-            update current GPS info
+            add current GPS fix to inter-thread queue

     Power failure
         Start Timer thread
-      set shutdown Event
+        set shutdown Event on timeout

     Main thread
-      Kick off Camera thread
-      Kick off GPS thread
         reset the flush video flag
         reset the shutdown flag
         set the record flag
+        Kick off Camera thread
+        Kick off GPS thread

-      while shutdown flag is not set
+        While shutdown flag is not set
             wait for 1 second
-      while LAN is connected and there are videos in the sync folder wait for 1 second
+        While LAN is connected and there are videos in the sync folder wait for 1 second
         Kill threads
         initiate system shutdown
         exit